 Roddy released his debut studio album, Please Excuse Me For Being Antisocial, on Dec.
 6, 2019.
 It premiered at No. 1 on the Billboard 200 and spent the next two months hovering near the top of the chart.
 It would take the No. 1 spot for the fourth time in mid-February, before slowly sliding down.
 As of October 2020, ten months after its release, it’s at No. 32.
 The album won the 2020 BET Award for Album of the Year and will likely be a contender in the 2021 Grammy Awards.
 He’s already a Grammy winner, picking up Best Rap Performance for “Racks In The Middle” during the 2020 ceremony.

 Roddy will likely end 2020 with the title of “Most Weeks Spent At The Top Of The Billboard Hot 100.”
 His single “The Box” dominated the first three months of 2020, occupying the No. 1 spot for eleven weeks, from Jan.
 18 to March 28.
 From there, the No. 1 spot was a revolving door, with The Weeknd, Drake, Doja Cat, Ariana Grande and Justin Bieber, and Lady Gaga all taking the crown.
 Roddy returned the No. 1 position as a featured artist on DaBaby’s “Rockstar.”
 The track spent five weeks at the top, giving Roddy 16 total weeks of being No. 1 this year.

-4. He’s a low-key type of guy.
+Being low-key and private is something that Roddy has done every since he first rose to fame, though.
 “I don’t really partake in the celebrity aspect of it all,” Roddy said to GQ in January 2020.
 “I don’t go to parties, I don’t hang out, I don’t really talk to nobody.
-I don’t really consider myself a celebrity,” he explains.
-“When the world catches me outside, then it’s like, ‘Oh shit, it’s Roddy!’
+I don’t really consider myself a celebrity.
+When the world catches me outside, then it’s like, ‘Oh s***, it’s Roddy!’
 I’m cool about it, as long as my personal space isn’t threatened.
 It’s funny, I’m not a celebrity, I guess I’m just known.”

 “I used to be like Michael Jordan in high school, no cap,” he told XXL in 2018. “[I was a] point guard.
 I was more like an Allen Iverson type of n—a, I ain’t gon lie.
 Jordan was a dunking type of n—a.
 I was more like that cross-a-n—a-up, breaking-his-ankles type situation.”